j-lawrence-b1/workstation-setup/README.md

 * Minimize time-to-live.

 # System Requirements.
+* Intel/AMD processor
+* Up to date Windows 10
-An Windows 10 machine with at least 16GB RAM.
+* 16GB RAM.
 You could get by with less if you omit the db docker containers.
+* Enough disk to install Ubuntu (8GB + home, apps, and data).

 # Installation Artifacts
 On the windows side, this setup installs: